mikeCenters/NumberTextField/README.md

 ## NumberFormatter

-The NumberTextField requires a NumberFormatter to operate properly.
+The `NumberTextField` requires a `NumberFormatter` to operate properly.
 This property is set by the developer and allows customization of how numbers are to be displayed.

+### Formatter Setup
+'''swift
+var numberFormatter: NumberFormatter {
+    let f = NumberFormatter()
+    /*
+     Setup your formatter.
+     */
+    f.numberStyle = .decimal
+    f.minimumFractionDigits = 3
+    f.maximumFractionDigits = 7
+    return f
+}
+'''

-### Global Parameters
+### Formatter Parameters

-The `alwaysShowDecimalSeparator` property is controlled by the `Coordinator`.
+The `alwaysShowDecimalSeparator` property is manipulated by the `Coordinator`.
 If the developer chooses to not allow fractional input, set the `maximumFractionalDigits` property to zero.

 ### Fractional Digits